mochi-neko/simple-audio-codec-unity/README.md

 - Low load to the main thread of Unity
   - Runs decoding of data on a thread pool using [UniTask](https://github.com/Cysharp/UniTask) and set data to AudioClip on the main thread.
 - Low memory allocation
-  - Decodes WAVE file for each block of frames with array buffers.
+  - Decodes WAV file for each block of frames with array buffers.

 ## How to import by UnityPackageManager